-contribute to this.
+43. For the Strategic Plan to be broadly endorsed, active engagement of all Parties and stakeholders is essential.33 Adequate time for meaningful discussions on proposed revisions prior to and at the third meeting of the Working Group on Review of Implementation of the Convention will help achieve this.34 The workshops and other processes outlined in section III will contribute to this.
 Further submissions from Parties would also be desirable, representing a broader geographical scope than has been the case to present.
-In preparing their submissions and national positions, the Conference of the Parties has encouraged Parties to facilitate dialogue among different sectors of government and society.
-Consultations should involve indigenous and local communities, civil society and the private sector, as well as all levels of government (national/federal, state/provincial and district/municipal/local, as appropriate).
+In preparing their submissions and national positions, the Conference of the Parties has encouraged Parties to facilitate dialogue among different sectors of government and society.35 Consultations should involve indigenous and local communities, civil society and the private sector, as well as all levels of government (national/federal, state/provincial and district/municipal/local, as appropriate) in order to strengthen implementation.
 At the international level, other relevant organizations and agreements should be engaged through appropriate mechanisms.
-The road from now until the tenth meeting of the Conference of the Parties and IYB will provide a number of opportunities.
-These need to be capitalized by emphasizing biodiversity's links with today's global issues.
-The UNGA special session, in particular, should be seized to gather high-level support for the vision and mission (2020 Biodiversity Target) of the new Plan.
+The road from now until the tenth meeting of the Conference of the Parties and the International Year of Biodiversity will provide a number of opportunities.
+These need to be capitalized upon by emphasizing biodiversity's links with today's global issues.
+The opportunity presented by the special meeting of the General Assembly at the start its sixty-fifth session, in particular, should be seized to gather high-level support for the vision and mission (2020 biodiversity target) of the new Plan.

-В. The Vision and Mission/post 2010 Targets, and Strategic Objectives
+B. The vision and mission/post 2010 targets, and strategic objectives

-- 43. The updated and revised Strategic Plan should include a target for 2050 (long-term vision) and a target for 2020 (mission).
-Some Parties have developed both shorter-term targets (or milestones) and longer-term targets (or vision) in their national biodiversity strategies and action plans.
-The Conference of the Parties has recognized "the inertia in ecological systems and in the drivers of biodiversity loss and therefore the need for longer-term targets" (decision VIII/9).
-At the same time, if concerted action to reduce biodiversity loss is not taken quickly, major losses with serious consequences for human well-being are likely.
-The Conference of the Parties therefore agreed that the new Plan should include both short-term targets or milestones and a long-term target or vision, developed on the basis of robust scientific evidence.
+44. The updated and revised Strategic Plan should include a target for 2050 (long-term vision) and a target for 2020 (mission).
+Some Parties have developed both shorter-term targets (or milestones) and longer-term targets (or vision) in their national biodiversity strategies and action plans.36 The Conference of the Parties has recognized "the inertia in ecological systems and in the drivers of biodiversity loss and therefore the need for longer-term targets" (decision VIII/9).
+At the same time a long term vision may serve to postpone needed actions at a time when if concerted action to reduce biodiversity loss is not taken quickly, major losses with serious consequences for human well-being are likely.37 The Conference of the Parties therefore agreed that the new Plan should include both short-term targets or milestones and a long-term target or vision, developed on the basis of robust scientific evidence.
 38 Most submissions suggest that 2020 and 2050 are appropriate dates for such targets.
-They would also coincide with likely dates for reducing greenhouse gas emissions under the UNFCCC.
-The year 2020 is also the timeline promoted at the ninth meeting of the Convention on Biological Diversity to halt net deforestation and which was supported by Ministers from 67 countries.
+The years 2050 and 2020 have also been consistently used in discussions on long-term and mid-term climate change targets.
+For consistency a similar time frame could help Governments in linking their work on biodiversity and climate change.39 The year 2020 is also the timeline promoted at the ninth meeting of the Convention on Biological Diversity to halt net deforestation and which was supported by Ministers from 67 countries.
 A long-term inspiring vision to 2050 would provide strategic long-term focus and planning guidance beyond 2020.
 Some also suggest a 2015 interim target to coincide with the 2015 targets of the Millennium Development Goals.
-Additional milestones could be established to guide progress towards the 2020 target, drawing upon the experience in the Protected Areas Programme of Work.
-The Plan should recognize that, without an absolute limit on environmental pressures, halting the loss of biodiversity will not be possible. - 44.
-The 2050 Vision and 2020 Biodiversity Target(s) should be inspiring and relevant to stimulate action across a wide range of institutions, organizations and elements of society.
-They should relate biodiversity to human well-being.
-Among the submissions, there are differences of views concerning the formulation of the vision and mission statements.
-Some argue for describing a desired future state (such as a healthy planet, maintenance of ecosystem services, resilience, etc.), while others argue for describing what needs to done in terms of reducing/halting biodiversity loss and avoiding negative implications for human well-being.
-However, there appears to be broad agreement on some possible elements (some of which might also be reflected in the mission statement).
-These might include: to ensure healthy ecosystems and a diversity of life on earth; to maintain ecosystem services in the interest of human well-being; to reduce the risks from biodiversity loss; to bring human activities in
+The year 2025 has also been suggested as a short-term target date.
+Additional milestones could be established to guide progress towards the 2020 target, drawing upon the experience with the programme of work on protected areas.
+The Plan should recognize that, without an absolute limit on environmental pressures, halting the loss of biodiversity will not be possible.